tmtsoftware/esw-ts/docs/src/main/UIOverview.md

 * Provide a gateway/bridge infrastructure that connects the browser-based user interfaces to the JVM-based services and components (UISTD) (Phase 1).
 * Provide examples of glue code and user interface standards (UISTD) (Phase 2).
 * Provide style and layout guidelines for standardized user interface look and feel (UISTD) (Phase 2)
-* Provide browser-based user interfaces required by support staff for control and monitoring of the telescope and instrument systems (HCMS) (Phase 2).
+* Provide browser-based user interfaces required by the support staff for control and monitoring of the telescope and instrument systems (HCMS) (Phase 2).

 ESW-TS is the glue library that satisfies the first bullet in the list above.
 ESW-TS is one part of the solution for TMT user interfaces, but it is an important part that provides a way for teams to get started now